simplilearn-devops/devops-lesson-8/lab-8.3/README.md

 You will need to monitor the logs to see when MySQL has completed creating the student database and is waiting for connections.
 This may take several minutes to complete.
 `docker logs mysql`

 When you see the following in the logs you may continue.
 Run the command until you see.

 `mysqld: ready for connections.`

+Find the IP address of the server.
+`docker inspect mysql`

 ### Step 4

 Load data into the student database

 Examine the script that will run the MySQL client.
 Notice that we are using the same image.
 `cat runclient`

-Run the MySQL client container
+Run the MySQL client container.
 `./runclient`

 You will be placed inside the client container running the Bash command shell.
-You can now type commands to use the database
+You can now type commands to use the database.
+You may need to change the IP address to that of the server.
 `mysql -h 172.17.0.2 -u student -p monitoring`

 You will be prompted for the password.
 Enter 'student' as the password